erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Aes?
-8. How would you test your Aes implementation?
+8. How would you test your Aes deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization